Shohini Ghose: Research and professional activities

 Ghose was one of few women in her PhD physics program.
 Her experiences led her in 2012 to found Laurier's University Research Centre for Women in Science (WinS), whose mission is to build a strong community for women in science through research, communication, and action.
 The Centre supports research in science and social science, provides resources and mentorship to other organizations, organizes and sponsors conferences, workshops and outreach activities, facilitates networking, and helps develop policy and actions to address structural and social barriers in science.
 In the WinS research exhibit #DistractinglyHonest, Wilfrid Laurier University researcher Eden Hennessey explored sexism in science.
 The WinS platform #MySTEMStory explores women's lives in physics.
 In 2015 Ghose gave a TEDx talk titled, "What if Einstein had been a woman?".
 In 2016 she delivered an INKTalk "Women scientists you've never heard of", and created a TED-Ed video on Marie Curie.

 Ghose serves on various advisory councils and panels, and has served as a consultant to academia, industry and government on the importance of equity, diversity and inclusion (EDI) in science.
 She is an affiliate of the Perimeter Institute for Theoretical Physics and served as the Institute's first Equity Diversity and Inclusion Specialist from 2018-2019.
 She was part of the advisory team that developed the Dimensions Charter - the Canadian national charter on EDI, and spoke at the launch of the charter in 2019 with Canada's Minister of Science.
 She is the first Canadian member of the Working Group on Women in Physics of the International Union of Pure and Applied Physics.
 This group has organized the largest global surveys of the status of women in physics.
 Ghose is the first person of color to be elected President of the Canadian Association of Physicists (CAP).
 In this role she has created and chaired a standing committee to embed EDI in all activities of the CAP across Canada.

+In 2020, Ghose was chosen to be one of the five Natural Sciences and Engineering Research Council (NSERC) regional Chairs for Women in Science and Engineering.
+A Wilfrid Laurier University press release stated that "In collaboration with her fellow chairs in Atlantic Canada, Quebec, the Prairies, British Columbia and Yukon, Ghose will lead a national and regional effort to increase the participation and retention of women in science and engineering."

+In 2023, she published Her Space, Her Time: How Trailblazing Women Scientists Decoded the Hidden Universe with MIT Press, which won a SWCC 2023 Book Award.